zlarsen/zach-larsen/src/posts/general/mac-shortcuts/post.md

 Alright!
 That’s not the only thing but it is undoubtedly a factor.

 Shortcuts help you to be more productive and efficient with whatever tool you use.
-Imagine if you saw someone right click to copy and paste, how would you feel about it?
+Imagine if you saw someone right-click to copy and paste, how would you feel about it?

 Mac terminal is not an exception.
 There are certain Mac terminal shortcuts that every user must know and practice.